 Steven has written and lectured widely in the UK and internationally on issues relating to philanthropy.
 He has served on various boards, including the Community Fund (now part of the Big Lottery Fund), and the board for the Legal Complaints Service.

-He founded and chairs the Rowntree Society, which seeks to ensure that a new generation understands the contemporary significance of the work and ideas of the Rowntree family.
+He founded and is a trustee of the Rowntree Society, which seeks to ensure that a new generation understands the contemporary significance of the work and ideas of the Rowntree family.
 He is a trustee of Jessie's Fund, a small York-based charity working nationally to help children who are ill or disabled to communicate through music, and of the Economics, Law, management, Politics, Sociology (ELMPS) ethics committee of the University of York.